Generalized Degrees of Freedom of Noncoherent Diamond Networks

 \subsection{Mathematical Preliminaries}

 \begin{lem} For an exponentially distributed random variable $\boldsymbol{\xi}$ with mean $\mu_{\xi}$ and with given constants $a\geq0,b>0$, we have

-where $\gamma$ is Euler's constant. \end{lem} \begin{IEEEproof} This is given in \cite[Section~VI-B]{Joyson_fading}. \end{IEEEproof} \begin{lem} Let $\sbrac{\boldsymbol{\xi}_{1},\boldsymbol{\xi}_{2},\ldots,\boldsymbol{\xi}_{n}}$ be an arbitrary complex random vector and $\ul{\Q}$ be an $n\times n$ isotropically distributed unitary random matrix independent of $\boldsymbol{\xi}_{k}$, then
+where $\gamma$ is Euler's constant. \end{lem} \begin{IEEEproof} This is given in \cite[Section~VI-B]{Joyson_fading}. \end{IEEEproof} \begin{lem} Let $\sbrac{\boldsymbol{\xi}_{1},\boldsymbol{\xi}_{2},\ldots,\boldsymbol{\xi}_{n}}$ be an arbitrary complex random vector and $\ul{\Q}$ be an $n\times n$ isotropically distributed unitary random matrix independent of $\boldsymbol{\xi}_{k}$, $k\in\cbrac{1,2,\ldots,n}$, then

 \end{lem} \begin{IEEEproof} This can be obtained from the standard results for calculating the entropy of random vectors in polar coordinates, see for example \cite[Lemma~6]{Zheng_Tse_Grassmann_MIMO} or \cite[Lemma~6.17]{lapidoth2003capacity} for similar calculations.
 An explicit calculation of this result also appears in \cite[Lemma~13]{Joyson_2x2_mimov3}.
-The next corollary follows similarly.